If a craftsman wants to do good work, he must first sharpen his tools.

 Japanese plane and chisel blades have a unique and intelligent design feature at what is called the “flat” on Western plane and chisel blades, and is called the “Ura” (pronounced oo-rah) in Japan.

-Because of the most excellent Ura, Japanese woodworking blades are quickly fettled initially and tend to stay planar without a second thought for many years of hard use, an important benefit if you count your time worth anything.
+Because of the most excellent ura, Japanese woodworking blades are quickly fettled initially and tend to stay planar without a second thought for many years of hard use, an important benefit if you count your time worth anything.

-Another purpose of the Ura is to reduce the square inches or square millimeters of hard steel you must polish during each sharpening session.
-As you can see from the photo above, the shiny perimeter land is all that touches the sharpening stone.
-Compare this with the black area which doesn’t touch the stone.
+The second purpose of the ura is to reduce the square inches or square millimeters of hard steel you must polish during each sharpening session.
+As you can see from the photo above, the four shiny perimeter lands are all that touches the sharpening stone.
+Compare this with the central black area which doesn’t touch the stone at all.
 That’s a lot of hard steel you don’t have to deal with.
-Besides making the job easier, it also saves a lot of time when sharpening and helps one’s expensive sharpening stones last longer.
-Time is money and stones ain’t cheap, as my old foreman scolded (lovingly, I’m sure).

 Even if you don’t use your tools to make a living, you should at least recognize that time spent sharpening is time making wooden objects lost.